skydread1/portfolio/src/loicb/server/content/blog/lasagna-pull-flybot.md

 ## Example: pull a post

-For instance, getting a specific post, meaning with the “route”: `:posts :post`, can be done this way:
+For instance, getting a specific post, meaning with the "route": `:posts :post`, can be done this way:

 ```clojure
 ((pull/qfn